Skip to main content

 This chapter describes some of the interactions that occur within microbial communities and then considers a few examples of those interactions.
 There are many well-documented examples of the interactions between groups of microorganisms and between microorganisms and macroorganisms.
 An extensive review of such examples is beyond the scope of this book.
 However, it is useful to examine a few examples to help illustrate the roles of interactions in shaping microbial communities.

-This page titled 10: Biological Environment is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Matthew F Kirk via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 10: Biological Environment is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Matthew F Kirk via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?